RogueTensor/bitagent_subnet/README.md

                            (default: launch validators)
   --only-launch            skip everything but launching
                            (default: do everything)
+  --test-net               do the same things, but for testnet
+                           (default: false, local)
+  --main-net               do the same things, but for mainnet
+                           (default: false, local)
+  --netuid                 the netuid to work with
+                           (default: 1 for local, change if main or test)

 Example: ./scripts/setup_and_run.sh --only-launch
 This will skip everything and just launch the already registered and funded validators and miners